 Audi RS5 review - Interior, design and technology

 Audi Sport has given the RS 5 Coupe a suitably aggressive makeover when compared to the standard A5 Coupe.
-It's been lowered, wider wheelarches that are vaguely reminiscent of the Audi Quattro have been shaped into the bodywork, while satin silver trim is added to the front and rear bumpers and the wing mirrors and red RS badges are added to the nose, bootlid and fake air vents on the front wings.
+It's been lowered, wider wheelarches that are vaguely reminiscent of the Audi Quattro have been shaped into the bodywork, while satin silver trim is added to the front and rear bumpers and the wing mirrors.
+There are also red RS badges on the nose, bootlid and fake air vents on the front wings.
 LED lights are standard front and rear, too.

-The overall effect is subtle, and only performance car fans are going to recognise the RS 5 for what it is in comparison to the standard A5.
-But then that will be popular with some buyers not wanting to draw attention to themselves.
+The overall effect is subtle, and only performance car fans are going to recognise the RS 5 for what it is in comparison to the standard A5 - although this will be popular with some buyers not wanting to draw attention to themselves.

 Audi also offers exclusive colours for the RS 5, including an intriguing Sonoma Green.
 These optional metallic and pearl-finish hues cost an extra £675, with solid Nardo Grey paint as standard.